Anki: Shared decks

 While Anki's user manual encourages the creation of one's own decks for most material, there is still a large and active database of shared decks that users can download and use.
 Available decks range from foreign-language decks (often constructed with frequency tables) to geography, physics, biology, chemistry and more.
 Various medical science decks, often made by multiple users in collaboration, are also available.

 Comparisons

+Current algorithms

 Anki's current scheduling algorithm is derived from SM-2 (an older version of the SuperMemo algorithm), though the algorithm has been significantly changed from SM-2 and is also far more configurable.
 One of the most apparent differences is that while SuperMemo provides users a 6-point grading system (0 through 5, inclusive), Anki only provides at most 4 grades (again, hard, good, and easy).
 Anki also has significantly changed how review intervals grow and shrink (making many of these aspects of the scheduler configurable through deck options), though the core algorithm is still based on SM-2's concept of ease factors as the primary mechanism of evolving card review intervals.